 Unfortunately, the recent audit of this organization revealed:

-• Contractor payments were charged as to the grants as part of the salaries category
+- Contractor payments were charged to the grants as part of the salaries reporting category

 Let’s learn from their mistakes and see what their corrective action plan can show us about building a time and attendance process.

-Here are 5 shortcuts to having a time and attendance process that meets the requirements for charging the federal grant for salaries.
+Here are 5 shortcuts to having a time and effort process that meets the requirements for charging the federal grant for wages and salaries.

-The organization should have a policy in place to ensure that all time spent on grant-related activities is accurately tracked and approved.
+The organization should have a policy in place to ensure that all time spent on grant-related activities is accurately tracked and approved after-the-fact.

 Shortcut #2: Have a Process for Timecard Submission and Approval

 Part of having a system of internal controls includes ensuring that that adequate monitoring is taking place.
 This means review by someone in a position to know if the employee is charging their time correctly (including recording when they are NOT working on the grant.)

 • When each employee must submit their timecards

 • What hours must be reported-(Hint: All hours must be reported even if not worked on the grant.)